waynegraham/participatory_voting/README.md

 ## Postgresql

-This system uses PostgreSQQ for it's database backend.
+This system uses PostgreSQL for it's database backend.

 To start the service: